ChrisWeaver1/chrisweaver1.github.io/notebook/_posts/2021-04-22-thm-kenobi.md

 searchsploit -p linux/remote/36742.txt
 ```
-linux/remote/36742.txt shows an example of using nc and ProFTPd 1.3.5 to copy files.
+`linux/remote/36742.txt` shows an example of using nc and ProFTPd 1.3.5 to copy files to different locations on the system.

 ### Exploitation